wizards-of-lua/wizards-of-lua/docs/_modules/LeftClickBlockEvent.md

 ---
 name: LeftClickBlockEvent
 title: LeftClickBlockEvent
-subtitle: When a Player left-clicks on a Block
+subtitle: When a Player Left-Clicks on a Block
 type: event
 extends: PlayerInteractEvent
 layout: module